juicedata/juicefs/docs/en/reference/command_reference.md

 #### Description

-Load metadata from a previously dumped JSON file
+Load metadata from a previously dumped JSON file.

 #### Synopsis